AlexC3105/FinTech_Mod-1_Challenge/README.md

 ## Business Activities

 * What specific financial problem is the company or project trying to solve?
+* Ethereum aims to solve the problem of centralized control over financial and digital transactions.
+By using blockchain technology, Ethereum introduces a decentralized platform where applications can run without the need for traditional intermediaries.
+This decentralization can reduce fees, improve transaction transparency and security, and offer a more inclusive financial system.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
+* Ethereum's intended customers include developers, businesses, and individuals interested in building or using decentralized applications (dApps) and smart contracts.
+The market size is vast and includes sectors such as finance (DeFi), art (NFTs), gaming, and supply chain management.
+With the global blockchain market size expected to grow significantly in the coming years, Ethereum's potential user base is expansive.

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)
+* Ethereum's primary offering is its support for smart contracts, which automatically execute transactions when predefined conditions are met, without the need for intermediaries.
+This capability, combined with the Ethereum Virtual Machine (EVM), allows for a level of programmability and flexibility unmatched by traditional blockchains.
+Ethereum’s first-mover advantage in this space has led to a large and active development community, contributing to its robust ecosystem of dApps.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like StackShare to find this information.)
+* Ethereum utilizes blockchain technology, smart contracts, and the Ethereum Virtual Machine (EVM) for executing code.
+It is in the process of transitioning from a proof-of-work (PoW) consensus mechanism to a more energy-efficient proof-of-stake (PoS) system with Ethereum 2.0.
+This transition aims to address scalability and environmental concerns.
+Ethereum also supports the development of layer 2 scaling solutions like rollups to enhance transaction throughput and reduce costs.

+## Expansion for Clarity
+* This section highlights how Ethereum addresses the central issue of decentralization in the financial domain, offering a platform that significantly diverges from traditional financial systems.
+By enabling smart contracts and fostering a development ecosystem that supports a wide range of applications, Ethereum positions itself as a key innovator in the fintech space.
+The transition to Ethereum 2.0 and the implementation of layer 2 solutions illustrate Ethereum's commitment to evolving and addressing the challenges of scalability and efficiency.

 ## Landscape